-While all the jargon surrounding programmatic ads might seem intimidating, they’re really not that complicated.
+While all the jargon surrounding programmatic advertising might seem intimidating, they’re really not that complicated.
 In a nutshell, they’re a form of advertising that uses software to automate the process of buying and selling ads.

 Programmatic’s ability to target the right audience is unmatched by other forms of advertising.
 The software for buying programmatic ads uses vast amounts of data to eliminate all the guess work involved in traditional ad campaigns.